2026 HURRICANE SEASON: DAMAGE AND RECOVERY UPDATES FOR THE CARIBBEAN ISLANDS

 Status: All clear

-Anguilla is recovered from the 2018 hurricanes and is at level-1 travel status (“Exercise Normal Precautions”), according to the State Department.
+Anguilla was unaffected by hurricanes Beryl (2024) and Melissa (2025), and the country is at level-1 travel status (“Exercise Normal Precautions”), according to the State Department.

 For the latest news on alerts and issues in Anguilla, visit the Ministry of Health & Social Development on Facebook.